Kanō Naonobu: Life and career

 Naonobu's skills differed somewhat from Tan'yū's, particularly taking after his mentor Kanō Kō-i and delving into ink wash painting and his bold use of negative space.
 His work had a more Japanese feel deriving from nativist Yamato-e traditions.
 On gilt sliding doors and partitions he tended to suggest the form of the subject rather than delineate it.
-Works such as the Fujimi saigyō-zu byōbu screen show his interest in contrasts, depicted an enormous, barely-delineated Mount Fuji against a background of mostly negative space with a tiny seated figure gazing up at it.
+Works such as the Fujimi saigyō-zu byōbu screen show his interest in contrasts, depicting an enormous, barely-delineated Mount Fuji against a background of mostly negative space with a tiny seated figure gazing up at it.

 In his personal life Naonobu had the nickname Shume (主馬).
 He enjoyed trips to Kyoto and visiting the artist and aristocrat Kobori Masakazu.
 Naonobu went missing on the 7th day of the 4th month of the 3rd year of Keian (7 May 1650).
 He was said to have died of illness, though rumours circulated that he had drowned while fishing or had set off for China.